 Trade accounts receivable are stated at the amount the Company expects to collect and do not bear interest.
 The Company evaluates the collectability of accounts receivable based on a combination of factors.
 In circumstances where a specific customer is unable to meet its financial obligations to the Company, a provision to the allowances for doubtful accounts is recorded against amounts due to reduce the net recognized receivable to the amount that is reasonably expected to be collected.
 For all other customers, a provision to the allowances for doubtful accounts is recorded based on factors including the length of time the receivables are past due, the current business environment and the Company’s historical experience.
 Provisions to the allowances for doubtful accounts are recorded to selling, general and administrative expenses.
 Account balances are charged off against the allowance when it is probable that the receivable will not be recovered.
-The allowance for doubtful accounts was approximately $307,000 and $213,000 as of December 31, 2017 and 2016, respectively.
+The allowance for doubtful accounts was nominal for December 31, 2018 and 2017.

 Inventory is stated at the lower of cost, the value determined by the first-in, first-out method, or net realizable value.
 At each balance sheet date, the Company evaluates inventories for excess quantities, obsolescence or shelf life expiration.
 This evaluation includes analysis of historical sales levels by product, projections of future demand, the risk of technological or competitive obsolescence for products, general market conditions, and a review of the shelf life expiration dates for products.
 To the extent that management determines there are excess or obsolete inventory or quantities with a shelf life that is too near its expiration for the Company to reasonably expect that it can sell those products prior to their expiration, the Company adjusts the carrying value to estimated net realizable value.